 When you do, new navigation links will pop up.

-Themes: This is where you change/update your theme.
+Shopify Themes: This is where you change/update the theme of your ecommerce store.
 If you click on this themes button and then “Customize” in the blue button on the right side of the page, you’ll see TONS of options to customize your theme and make it just how you want it to be.

 Just kinda play around in the sections and see what you can change to make it all your own.